anthofflab/MimiSSPs.jl/README.md

 RCP Models:

 * Leach: `calibration/Leach/Leach_Calibration.ipynb` and Leach et al. 2021 replication code

-* Benvensite: `calibration/Benveniste/Benveniste_Calibration.ipynb` and Benveniste et al., 2020 replication code
+## News/Upcoming

+* We have carbon dioxide emissions from Benveniste et al., 2020 availble soon, although these run 1950 to 3000 and are only available for the one gas (not CH4, N2O, and SF6) so we have not yet determined how to properly incorprate them